-The Committee on Climate Change has just released "Next steps for UK heat policy" which gives a ringing endorsement to the use of heat pumps for low-carbon heating.
+The Committee on Climate Change released its "Next steps for UK heat policy" shortly after BEIS published its Clean Growth Strategy.
+The CCC's "Next steps for UK heat policy" gives a ringing endorsement to the use of heat pumps for low-carbon heating.

 ICAX welcomes the report and the key messages that focus on heat pumps as the leading low-carbon option for decarbonising heating and cooling in buildings.

 The Report notes that, "Heating and hot water for UK buildings make up around 40% of our energy consumption and 20% of our greenhouse gas emissions.
 It will be necessary to largely eliminate these emissions by around 2050 to meet the targets in the Climate Change Act and to maintain the UK contribution to international action under the Paris Agreement.
 Progress to date has stalled.
 The Government needs a credible new strategy and a much stronger policy framework for buildings decarbonisation".

 ICAX agrees that a much stronger policy for buildings decarbonisation is urgently needed and that heat pumps is the route to take.

 The Report says,"The main options for the decarbonisation of buildings on the gas grid in the 2030s and 2040s are heat pumps and low-carbon hydrogen".
 However, the report notes that "Heat pumps remain a niche option in the UK as previous policies have failed to deliver a significant increase in uptake".

 ICAX welcomes the acknowledgement that previous policies have failed to deliver a significant increase in uptake of heat pumps.
 It is time for Government to recognise that the surest route to low-carbon heating is to provide the appropriate support for ground source heating and, in the commercial context, ground source cooling.